-Another element in taking responsibility is to explore during the exchange if you felt disempowered.
-The presence of anger, resentment, even guilt may also be the result of not having your needs met and/or giving your power away.
-Consult your mind for any thoughts of disempowerment (i.e. “I feel restricted”; “I don’t matter anyways”; “I feel small so I must be small”; or “I’m stupid”).
-From this space of acknowledgement the difficult feelings can be transformed into empowerment by setting boundaries or voicing your needs which will be explained further below.
-Use your voice from a place of worthiness and love.
+Another element in taking responsibility is to explore the exchange of energy a little deeper, especially if you felt disempowered.
+The presence of fear, anger, resentment, emotional pain, even guilt may also be the result of not having your needs met and/or feeling disempowered.
+Consult your mind for any thoughts of disempowerment such as: I feel restricted; I don’t matter; I feel small, so I must be small; or I’m stupid.
+Also, visit my blog post, “THE ART OF DISENTANGLING YOUR MIND” (15 March 2016), for further explanation of exploring your mind for limiting thoughts and beliefs that create a lower vibrational feedback loop.
+From this space of acknowledgement, the difficult feelings can be transformed into empowerment by setting soul boundaries in your relationships (all relationships, including the relationship you have with your mind and heart), letting go of relationships or aspects that are holding back your highest potential, or voicing your needs which will be explained further below.
+Use your voice from a space of worthiness and love, including your inner voice.
 Understand neither of you are higher or lower than the other, but perceiving an experience differently.

-2) FORGIVE AND MEDITATE WITH IMAGERY
+2) FORGIVE AND CUT THE CORDS

-Prior to forgiving and cutting the cords, it is helpful to have an understanding for the negative behavior.
-Most likely it was rooted in fear or hurt.
-For example, you may find empathetic thoughts such as: “I or they reacted with anger out of fear”; “I made you feel small because I’m afraid or because I feel small”; or “I shut you out because I was hurt”.
-Upon this awareness you are already offering compassion.
+Prior to forgiving and cutting the cords, it is helpful to have an understanding for the negative, lower frequency behavior.
+Often, but not always, it was rooted in fear or hurt.
+The more compassion and empathy you can offer to the suffering, the wider the door to healing and growth is opened for peace and harmony to be restored.
+For example, you may find thoughts such as: I or they reacted with anger out of fear; I made you feel small because I’m afraid or because I feel small; or I shut you out because I was hurt.

 3) SET BOUNDARIES

-Boundaries can be internal like a shift in perspective or feeling empowered (i.e. “I don’t like feeling restricted so I will invite others who encourage my expansiveness and let go of those who don’t” or “I matter and do not deserve this treatment”).
-Another type of internal boundary may be a vow that you will replenish yourself and open yourself to receiving if you have a tendency to be an over-giver.
-Boundaries can be external such as letting go or creating space between you and others or situations due to toxicity or negativity.
-Expressing your needs is also a way to set an internal or external boundary (i.e. “I need to speak my truth”; “I need space alone”; “I need time to focus on my passion”; or “It is not OK for you to speak to me in that way”, etc.).
+Soul boundaries can be internal, energetic boundaries like a shift in perspective to include feelings and/or thoughts of empowerment such as: I don’t like feeling restricted, I am free; I invite those who encourage and support my expansiveness and release those who don’t; or I matter and do not deserve this treatment.
+Another type of internal, energetic boundary may be a vow that you will replenish and recharge yourself, place your needs and desires before others in order to open yourself to receiving and to restore a reciprocal exchange of energy, especially if you have a tendency to be an over giver.
+Boundaries can be external such pulling back your energy or focus, not being readily available, or creating space between you and others or situations where you feel trapped, held back, unsupported.
+Sometimes its necessary to let go of these types of relationships which includes the whole relationship or aspects of the relationship or even how you relate to yourself, knowing the relationship has served its purpose and is not meant to go further if it doesn’t provide mutual growth and expansion.
+Expressing your needs and desires are also a way to set an external or even internal boundary and may include: I need to speak my truth; I need space or time alone; I need time to focus on my passion; or It is not OK for you to speak to or treat me in that way.

-SOUL HEALING PRACTICE EXAMPLE
+MY EXPERIENCE WITH THE SOUL HEALING PRACTICE

 I sought guidance from a spiritual teacher.
 I immediately was feeling irritated and angry in her presence.
 I noticed a power struggle forming between us.
 She was direct and offering teachings that I’ve already learned.
 I felt she was “condescending” and I felt belittled.
-I was aware that I wasn’t receiving her teachings well because “I already knew it”.
+I was aware that I wasn’t receiving her teachings because “I already knew it”.

-I found the experience was also a beautiful teaching tool to take my power back and to set boundaries.
-I realized when someone acts superior, sometimes I submit by giving my power away so they feel good in the moment.
+I found the experience was also a beautiful teaching tool to restore my soul’s power and to set some boundaries.
+I realized when someone acts superior, sometimes I submit to their dominance by giving my power away so they feel good in the moment.
 I listened to her with anger and resentment and left feeling empty rather than standing in my worth and using my voice.
 I could have voiced to her I understand what she was teaching, but I wanted to know more about something else or voiced that her approach felt harsh.
 I realized in that moment, I am also a spiritual teacher and to stop pretending like I am not and to not be afraid of shining my light.
 Upon this internal dialogue, I established a boundary of empowerment and a vow to stand in worthiness.

 I forgave myself for regressing into an old childhood pattern of letting others dominate me to where I feel like I don’t have a voice.
 I also forgave myself for “hating” a potential aspect of myself of superiority.
 I don’t have to act it out, but just love every part of me or I can choose how I act it out from a place of love rather than lack.

 The purpose of this blog is to share with you how I integrate my professional mental health experience, personal experience, and spiritual awareness in the form of soul healing practices.
-By sharing my experience, it is my hope it will provide a practical example how to interrupt and eventually resolve the cyclic energy of suffering and to elevate your energy for soul healing and expansion!
+By sharing my experience, it is my hope it will provide a practical example of how to interrupt and eventually resolve the cyclic energy of suffering and to elevate your soul.